tbee/giwth/README.md

 But as explained in the [blog](https://www.tbee.org/2023/02/19/given-when-then/), there is a suggestion; use builders.
 The builder focuses on a topic, provides some parameters for that topic, and then the resulting build method creates the actual step.
-Again an example says more than a 1000 word:
+Again an example says more than a 1000 words:

 ```java
 User.of("peter").isLoggedin(); // returns a Given